kohkimakimoto/altax/README.md

 Altax is a simple deployment tool running SSH in parallel.
 The features are the following.

 * Written in PHP.
-* Implemented as SSH command wrapper.
-* If you use compiled package (phar file).
+* Easy to use.
+If you use compiled package (phar file).
 It runs in single PHP file.

 **Altax Version 2 is being rebuilt using Symfony Components.
 It has a lot of difference from version 1.**
 **If you use Altax version 1.
 You read [READNE.v1.md](./README.v1.md)**